-Given a special property of subsets of a graph, it is often of practical and theoretical interest to ask for optimal sets with the desired property that are produced as a result of adversarial play.
-For example, Martin Gardner suggested such an approach to the well known chromatic number in [10] and this problem now has an extensive literature (see [2] for a survey).
-A positional game in which the first player tries to build a large clique and the second player aims to frustrate the efforts of the first player was studied in [9].
-The domination game, in which one player, called Dominator, aims to build a small dominating set, whilst the second player, Staller, tries to keep the set as large as possible, was defined in [4] (see also the book [3]).
+$^{^{}c}$ Faculty of Natural Sciences and Mathematics, University of Maribor, Slovenia clique and the second player aims to frustrate the efforts of the first player was studied in [10].
+The domination game, in which one player, called Dominator, aims to build a small dominating set, whilst the second player, Staller, tries to keep the set as large as possible, was defined in [5] (see also the book [4]).
 Inspired by the latter game, in this paper we study a game version of the general position problem.